 Rucking Makes You Strong

-Not ‘Arnold strong’, but it does have a huge and positive effects on multiple muscle groups.
+Not ‘Arnold strong’, but it does have huge and positive effects on multiple muscle groups.

 Wearing a weighted ruck whilst walking, or hiking, works your body hard.

-More important, your stabilizer muscles in the lower back and stomach will get a positive boost.
+More importantly, your stabilizer muscles in the lower back and stomach will get a positive boost.
 Don’t be surprised when you experience tighter abs and harder muscles in your lower back.

 Put simply, you’re going to experience some real gains from rucking (and quite a few admiring glances when you slip on your shorts).